-- Dedication: Staff and volunteers are committed to the mission of the Center, striving for quality in all that we do.
+- Dedication: We are committed to the mission of the Center, striving for quality in all that we do.

-- Integrity: Staff and volunteers uphold honesty, open communication, mutual respect and accountability in all words and actions.
+- Integrity: We uphold honesty, open communication, mutual respect and accountability in all words and actions.

 - Diversity: The activities of the Center embrace the diversity found in the natural world, human communities, and individual perspectives.